Second Battle of the Odon: Operation Greenline, 15–17 July

 The 6th Royal Scots Fusiliers (6th RSF) were moved forward to Gavrus and the 8th RS formed up at Bougy.
-On the left flank, the situation deteriorated after the 227th Brigade attack on Évrecy failed; touch with the 6th KOSB became tenuous.
-By dawn on 16 July the 15th (Scottish) Division had captured Bougy, Gavrus and dug in around Esquay and the western end of Point 113.
-On 17 July, the front line became quieter but the 44th Brigade was exposed by the success of the German defenders on the flanks and subjected to artillery bombardment.
-The 6th KOSB repulsed two attacks and the Germans defeated British attacks towards Évrecy.
+On the left flank, the situation deteriorated after the 227th Brigade attack on Évrecy failed; contact with the 6th KOSB became tenuous.
+By dawn on 16 July, the 15th (Scottish) Division had captured Bougy, Gavrus, and dug in around Esquay and the western end of Point 113.
+On 17 July, the front line became quieter, but the 44th Brigade was exposed by the success of the German defenders on the flanks and subjected to artillery bombardment.
+The 6th KOSB repulsed two attacks, and the Germans defeated British attacks towards Évrecy.
 Two officers of the 8th RSF had led patrols towards Évrecy and found that German positions were still occupied.
-By the morning of 18 July the German positions were found to have been partly evacuated and the 6th KOSB pushed forward to the Bougy–Évrecy road.
+By the morning of 18 July, the German positions were found to have been partly evacuated and the 6th KOSB pushed forward to the Bougy–Évrecy road.
 An attack by the 59th (Staffordshire) Division of XXX Corps, from the right (western) flank towards the positions of the 8th RS, made very slow progress.
 Four more German counter-attacks against the 44th Brigade were defeated.
-During the night the brigade was relieved by the 71st Brigade, 53rd (Welsh) Division and returned to Le Haut du Bosq, suffering several casualties on the way.
-The 9th SS-Panzer Division was brought up from reserve and by the end of the day had restored the front line, except at Hill 113.
+During the night, the brigade was relieved by the 71st Brigade, 53rd (Welsh) Division and returned to Le Haut du Bosq, suffering several casualties on the way.
+The 9th SS Panzer Division was brought up from reserve and by the end of the day had restored the front line, except at Hill 113.

-The 158th Brigade from the 53rd (Welsh) Division, under command of the 15th Division and the 147th RAC were due to attack early on 16 July.
-The attack was postponed, because minefields around Baron had not been cleared; several flail tanks and two Churchill tanks had been disabled by mine explosions.
-On the next night the attack was cancelled due to fog and the operation began late on 17 July.
+The 158th Brigade of the 53rd (Welsh) Division, under command of the 15th Division and the 147th RAC were due to attack early on 16 July.
+The attack was postponed because minefields around Baron had not been cleared; several flail tanks and two Churchill tanks had been disabled by mine explosions.
+On the next night, the attack was cancelled due to fog and the operation began late on 17 July.
 To attack Évrecy required a long advance down a forward slope to the village.
 The attack was poorly prepared and the infantry battalion had already been depleted by casualties, a composite company being formed from one officer and fifty men and a second company consisting of only a composite platoon.
 The infantry were too tired to keep up with the tanks, which had to move quickly when brought under 88mm fire from the village.
-About 150 prisoners were taken but mortar fire forced the infantry back to their start line.
+About 150 prisoners were taken, but mortar fire forced the infantry back to their start line.
 The 53rd (Welsh) Division captured Cahier and defeated several big counter-attacks.
 More attacks by XII Corps gained no ground and during the evening of 17 July, the British force on Point 113 withdrew, ending the operation.